cosmos/interchain-security/docs/docs/validators/overview.md

 ```

 ## Downtime Infractions
-At present, the consumer chain can report evidence about downtime infracations to the provider chain.
+At present, the consumer chain can report evidence about downtime infractions to the provider chain.
 The `min_signed_per_window` and `signed_blocks_window` can be different on each consumer chain and are subject to changes via consumer chain governance.

 :::info
 Causing a downtime infraction on any consumer chain will not incur a slash penalty.
 Instead, the offending validator will be jailed on the provider chain and consequently on all consumer chains.